othaime-en/othaime-en/README.md

-### Hi there 👋
+### Hi there, I'm othaime-en 👋

-:smiley: I'm othaime-en, a web3 and cybersecurity enthusiast who is here to learn and have fun while doing it.
+:smiley: I'm a web3 and cybersecurity enthusiast who is here to learn and have fun while doing it.

 🌱 I'm currently working on both spaces and learning a tonne of stuff too.